melezhik/swat/README.md

 One may set a proper environment variables to adjust swat settings:

-- debug - set to 1 if you want to see some debug information in output, default value is 0
+- debug - set to 1 if you want to see some debug information in output, default value is `0`
-- curl_params - additional curl parameters to add to http requests, default value is ""
+- curl_params - additional curl parameters being add to http requests, default value is `""`, follow curl documentation
-- curl_connect_timeout - see curl documentation
+- curl_connect_timeout - follow curl documentation
-- curl_max_time - see curl documentation
+- curl_max_time - follow curl documentation
+- ignore_http_err - ignore http errors, if this paramets is off (set to `1`) _ error http codes_ will not result in test fails, usefull when one need to test something with response differ from  2**,3** http codes.
+Default value is `0`
+- try_num - number of http requests  attempts before give it up ( useless for resources with slow response  ), default value is `2`

 ## Swat.ini files